FISA-Team/FISA/README.md

 ## Usage
 You need to have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) installed on your machine

-Download the docke-compose.yml file with `wget https://raw.githubusercontent.com/FISA-Team/FISA/master/docker-compose.yml` (Linux) or download it directly from
+Download the docke-compose.yml file with `wget https://raw.githubusercontent.com/FISA-Team/FISA/master/docker-compose.yml` (Linux) or directly from
-<a href="https://raw.githubusercontent.com/FISA-Team/FISA/master/docker-compose.yml" download="docker-compose.yml">docker-compose.yml</a>
+<a href="https://raw.githubusercontent.com/FISA-Team/FISA/master/docker-compose.yml" download="docker-compose.yml">docker-compose.yml</a> if you want just the FISA-Application.
+Download the docke-compose.extended.yml file with `wget https://raw.githubusercontent.com/FISA-Team/FISA/master/docker-compose.extended.yml` (Linux) or directly from
+<a href="https://raw.githubusercontent.com/FISA-Team/FISA/master/docker-compose.extendet.yml" download="docker-compose.yml">docker-compose.yml</a> if you want a the FROST-Server inside a docker-container as well.

-Open the terminal and navigate to the location of the docker-compose.yml file
+Open the terminal and navigate to the location of the docker-compose.yml / docker-compose.extended.yml file

 Start the application and a [FROST-Server](https://github.com/FraunhoferIOSB/FROST-Server) with `docker-compose up -d`.
 The frontend is accessible on port 3000, the backend on 8081 and the FROST-Server on 8080.